28-Day Planner: Day 1

 - avoid describing facts mechanically.

-IELTS Academic Writing Task 1
+10 ESSENTIAL elements of an excellent IELTS Writing Task 1 (Academic)

 Practise this at home.
 If you use many words from the question, the examiners don’t count these words, so you will lose marks for being under-length.